Side Hustles for Seniors

 Health and Safety

 Q: What if I get injured while doing gig work?
 A: Most platforms provide some insurance coverage during active work periods, but coverage varies.
 Check platform policies and consider supplemental insurance.
 Worker’s compensation typically doesn’t apply to independent contractors.
+Consumer warnings seniors should know summarizes red flags from federal agencies so you can avoid costly mistakes while job-hunting online.

 Q: Can I do gig work if I have health limitations?
 A: Many gig opportunities accommodate various physical limitations.
 Online tutoring, virtual assistance, and selling require minimal physical activity.
 Discuss any limitations with your doctor first.